April 9, 2026

 I started with G2’s Grid Report, which ranks tools based on real user reviews and market presence, to move past surface-level comparisons.
 The Grid gave me a solid foundation that highlighted both established leaders and innovative challengers in the zero trust networking category.

 I then used AI-assisted analysis to dig into hundreds of verified G2 reviews.
 I paid close attention to patterns around policy reliability and enforcement, ease of integration with identity providers (IdPs), EDR/MDM, and SIEM tools, depth of device posture checks and app discovery, and scalability across users, apps, and locations.
-This helped me see what security, IT, and networking teams actually value most — and where zero trust platforms sometimes fall short.
+This helped me see what security, IT, and networking teams actually value most, and where zero trust platforms sometimes fall short.

-To bring the data into real-world context, I also connected with fellow G2’ers who work with zero trust access in security operations, IT, and network engineering.
+To bring the data into a real-world context, I also connected with fellow G2’ers who work with zero trust access in security operations, IT, and network engineering.
 Their experiences validated the themes I found in the reviews and shed light on implementation speed, setup experience, and the day-to-day impact these platforms have on both user productivity and overall security posture.

 All product screenshots featured in this article come from official vendor G2 pages and publicly available materials.